stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/03_Access_Control.md

 replacement.
 </div>

-## Controller Level Checks
+## Controller level checks

 After checking for allowed_actions, each controller invokes its `init()` method, which is typically used to set up common state, If an `init()` method returns a `SS_HTTPResponse` with either a 3xx or 4xx HTTP status code, it'll abort execution.
-This behavior can be used to implement permission checks.
+This behaviour can be used to implement permission checks.

 <div class="info" markdown="1">
 `init` is called for any possible action on the controller and before any specific method such as `index`.